 Accommodation in Kota Kinabalu

 There is a wide range of accommodation available in Kota Kinabalu and something to suit every budget.
-We chose to stay at the Nexus Beach Resort, which is actually in Karambuani, about 40 minutes outside of the city.

 Language in Kota Kinabalu